AECCSB/sacb-meeting/registration-abstract-submission.md

 ### Registration

-Registration is now open.
-[Register here](https://mbl.ungerboeck.com/prod/emc00/register.aspx?OrgCode=10&EvtID=17894&AppCode=REG&CC=122060203651).
+Registration information will be posted soon.

 ### Abstract Submission

-Abstract submission is closed.
+Abstract submission information will be posted soon

 For inquiries about the meeting please contact us at [contact@sacbmeeting.org](mailto:contact@sacbmeeting.org).